jsreeram/ParallelJavaScript/README.md

 ```javascript
 function (element, index, source)
 ```
-- element The element from the source Array or Typed Object.
+- *element*: The element from the source Array or Typed Object.
-- index The index in source where element is located.
+- *index*: The index in source where element is located.
-- source The source Array or Typed Object holding the elements.
+- *source*: The source Array or Typed Object holding the elements.
 - If the result of the function is truthy then the corresponding element will be placed in filterPar‘s result.
 Elements in the result will be in the same order as in the source.

 ##### Returns